mkyleUD/Caviness-HPC-Shell/setup.md

  ![PuTTY Install](/fig/step5StartPuTTY.jpg)

  * **Step 6:** With the "Session" Category Selected, click on the Host Name (or IP address) text box.
 Type ***caviness.hpc.udel.edu***.
 Then click on the Saved Sessions text box.
-Type "Caviness".
+Type "caviness".

  ![PuTTY Install](/fig/step6Session.jpg)

- * **Step 7:** Click on the "Data" category.
-In the Auto-login username text box enter your UDelNet ID.
+ * **Step 7:** Click on the "Data" sub category under the Connection category.
+In the Auto-login username text box enter your UDelNet
+ ID.
 In Terminal-type string text box type "xterm-color".

  ![PuTTY Install](/fig/step7Data.jpg)

- * **Step 8:** Click on the "SSH" category and then the "X11" sub category.
-Check the box "Enable X11 forwarding"
+ * **Step 8:** Click on the "SSH" sub category under the Connection category and then the "X11" sub category.
+Check the box "Enable
+X11 forwarding"

  ![PuTTY Install](/fig/step8X11.jpg)